Aspsine/FragmentNavigator/README.md

 # FragmentNavigator
-An useful fragment navigator helps you control fragments.
-Support fragments in activity and nested fragments.
+An useful fragment navigator helps you control fragments better and easier.
+You will not need to worry about the dirty things like switch fragments, fragments overlay, save fragments states and restore fragments states.

 ### Demo
 [Download](https://github.com/Aspsine/FragmentNavigator/blob/master/art/demo.apk?raw=true)